kdis-lab/MIML/README.md

 </labels>
 ```

-* Primer nivel
-  * Segundo nivel
-    * Tercer nivel
-      * Cuarto nivel
-* Primer nivel

-* An *arff* (*Attribute-Relation File Format*) file based on Weka's multi-instance format containing the data.
+* An *arff* (*Attribute-Relation File Format*) file based on [Weka's multi-instance format](https://weka.wikispaces.com/Multi-instance+classification) containing the data.
 This file is organized in two parts: header and data.
   * *Header*: it contains the name of the relation and a list with the attributes and their data types.
      * The first line of the file contains the *@relation &lt;relation-name>* sentence, which defines the name of the dataset.
 This is a string and it must be quoted if the relation-name includes spaces.
      * Next, on the first level, there are defined only two attributes and the attributes corresponding to the labels.